'Forgotten Alabama' photographer speaks at Landmarks Annual Meeting

 Glenn Wills, a photographer who produces the “Forgotten Alabama” series, was the guest speaker at Sunday’s Landmarks of DeKalb Annual Meeting at the Fort Payne Opera House.

-Wills, who moved to the state at age 2, worked as a television news videographer and editor.
-He was also an assignment editor before settling in as a satellite truck engineer.
-With this taking him many miles on the road, he started documenting the forgotten and abandoned relics of Alabama’s past.
+Wills, who moved to the state at age 2, worked as a television news videographer and satellite truck engineer.
+With this taking him many miles on the road, he started documenting the forgotten and abandoned relics.

 Wills has produced four books beautifully illustrating these vanishing reminders along the state’s backroads.